Recycle Cans🍾 – Everything You Should Know

 Can you collect enough cans to earn a living?

-Doing some simple back of the envelope sums – the average Australian income in 2018 is $1,567.90 per week (for full time workers according to the ABS.
+Doing some simple back of the envelope sums, the average Australian income in 2018 was $1,567.90 per week (for full-time workers, according to the ABS).

 Are there any examples of people who live by recycling cans?